dlgosk95/qbb2022-answers/day4-homework/README.md

 print(numpy.arange(0.55, 1.05, 0.05))
 [0.55 0.6  0.65 0.7  0.75 0.8  0.85 0.9  0.95 1.  ]

+But it is a good practice for float because floats often result in rounding errors.

 [::-1]
 goes in opposite (decreasing) direction
 [1.
 0.95 0.9  0.85 0.8  0.75 0.7  0.65 0.6  0.55]